 The manufacturer has long specialized in producing tomato products in barrels there, in addition to cans (5 million units).
 Certainly, fully preserved canned food makes sense in the kitchen in times of high energy costs, since it can be stored without cooling.
 We stand by it, that's where PMM's roots lie.
 However, the trend must go towards alternative packaging, as the tinplate can, despite unbeatable production efficiency, will soon become unaffordable compared to the pouch.

-Therefore, PMM offers a product novelty from another top Portuguese manufacturer now for the first time: the 5x3 kg pouch with ADRIA pizza sauce.
-This will be the future, like it or not, we have to break new ground on this item as well.
-Testing is worth it!
+PMM has therefore launched the 5x3 kg pouch with ADRIA pizza sauce as a new product from another top Portuguese manufacturer.
+This will be the future, whether we like it or not, we also have to break new ground with this product.
+It's worth testing!

 The hot pepper harvest in Turkey has been completed, while the bell pepper harvest will continue until mid-October.
 For jalapeños, there was a bumper harvest this season - with the result that after the run on them, everything was sold within a very short time.

-In detail: In the case of hot peppers, we have to report a poor harvest result.
-Lower yields in the fields have led to a "fierce battle for the raw product”, as market experts report.
-We see the same scenario with sweet peppers.
-It mainly affects the bell pepper varieties Topa (round bell pepper) and Kapia (pointed bell pepper).
-Background: Producers of bell pepper paste are currently looking for as much raw material as possible because the market price for this product has become interesting.
-In the PMM market report July, we had already predicted this turbulence.
-A significant price increase is now evident for all bell pepper products.
-Last but not least, the problem of dramatic cost increases for energy, wages and packaging materials is also becoming more and more noticeable on the Bosporus.
-Added to this is galloping inflation in the country (officially 80%; unofficially triple digits), which is fueling the critical development on the producer side.
-PMM will also have to take this into account.
+In detail: For hot peppers müs we have to state a poor harvest result.
+Less yield in the fields forüThis has led to a "haggling over raw produce", as market experts report.
+We are seeing the same scenario with peppers.
+This mainly affects the Topa (round bell pepper) and Kapia (pointed bell pepper) varieties.
+Background: Producers of paprika pulp are currently looking for as much raw material as möbecause the market price for theür bell pepper market has become interesting.
+We had already anticipated this turbulence in the July PMM Market Report.
+Für all bell pepper products now shows a spürable price increase.
+Last but not least, the problem of dramatic cost increases for energy, electricity and water is also making itself felt on the Bosporus.öhnen and packaging material always stäThe effects of the crisis are becoming more noticeable.
+In addition, galloping inflation in the country (officially 80%; unofficially triple digits) is fueling the critical development on the producer side.
+PMM will also have to take this into account.üssen.

 An exciting development is emerging in the case of pears: More fruit trees are being planted in Hellas every year.
 Market observers assume that in the medium term, the aim is to compete with Italy as a source of pears in terms of both quantity and quality.